ahennechart/DeepProject/README.md

 # Deep Project

-In this Deep Learning project, we work on the facial expression recognition and try to optimise it.
+In this Deep Learning project, we worked on face expression recognition.
-It base on a CNN algorithm which is trained and tested on the database CK+.
+It is based on a CNN algorithm which is trained and tested on the database CK+ using a simple Architecture.
 We obtain a validation accuracy of 86% (more or less 2%).

 ## Usage and dependencies